 The appointment and dismissal of the Company Secretary are subject to Board approval in accordance with the Company's Articles of Association.
-Whilst the Company Secretary reports to Mr. ZHAO Tian, Executive Director of the Company, Directors have access to her advice and services.
-During the year, the Company Secretary has fulfilled professional training requirements in compliance with Rule 3.29 of the Listing Rules.
+Directors have access to the advice and services of the Company Secretary.
+During the year ended 31 December 2022, both Ms. NG and Ms. CHEUNG have fulfilled professional training requirements in compliance with Rule 3.29 of the Listing Rules.